 These chart types therefore show us how trading information for a stock or market can be displayed.
 What we need to know now is how these prices fluctuate over different time periods.

 Monthly trading charts show us the ups and downs of our stock or market each month over longer periods.
-As they are typically used to analyse time periods of four years of more, they are most appealing to long term investors, although traders will also refer to them.
+As they are typically used to analyse time periods of four years of more, they are most appealing to long-term investors, although other traders will also refer to them.

 Weekly trading charts

 Weekly trading charts illustrate price movement on a weekly basis and are used by traders and investors to analyse stocks and markets over terms in excess of six months.

 An arguable favourite of many traders and investors is the daily trading chart, which allows analysis of shorter time periods, typically six weeks or more.

 Drill down even deeper and you can analyse what happens between the opening and closing of a market on a single day.